 Ascariasis is not spread directly from one person to another.
 To become infected, an individual has to consume the worm's eggs.

-The most important measure of protection against ascariasis is the safe and sanitary disposal of human waste, which can transmit eggs.
-Areas of the world that use human feces as fertilizer must thoroughly cook all foods or clean them with a proper iodine solution (particularly fruits and vegetables).
+The most important measure of protection against ascariasis is the safe and sanitary disposal of human waste.
+People living in areas of the world that use human feces as fertilizer must thoroughly cook all foods or clean them with a proper iodine solution (particularly fruits and vegetables).

-Children who are adopted from developing nations are frequently screened for worms as a precautionary measure.
+Children who are adopted from developing nations are often screened for worms as a precautionary measure.
 Kids who live in underdeveloped areas of the world may be prescribed a preventive deworming medication.

 These practices are recommended for all children:

-The doctor will usually prescribe antiparasitic medication to be taken orally to kill the intestinal roundworms.
+Doctors usually prescribe antiparasitic medication to be taken orally to kill intestinal roundworms.
 Sometimes the stool will be re-examined about 3 weeks after treatment to check for eggs and worms.
 Symptoms usually disappear within 1 week of starting treatment.

-If your child has ascariasis, the medication prescribed should be administered accordingly.
+If your child has ascariasis, the medicine prescribed should be given as directed.
 To prevent reinfection:

 If your child has any of the symptoms of ascariasis, contact your doctor right away.
-Stool samples will be sent to a laboratory to check for eggs and worms and confirm the diagnosis.
+Stool samples will be sent to a laboratory to check for eggs and worms to confirm the diagnosis.

-Call the doctor if symptoms do not improve with treatment or if new symptoms occur.
+Call the doctor if symptoms do not improve with treatment or if new symptoms start.